Opinion post: Written by Simon Espley, CEO of Africa Geographic

 In the court of public opinion, we are all judged by the company we keep, and the partners we choose.
 In my opinion, if management of the Greater Kruger does not change tack and distance itself from their trophy hunting partners, this tremendous conservation initiative will self-destruct.
 Members of the Greater Kruger simply cannot any longer risk being associated with an industry that refuses to evolve, and regularly shoots itself in the foot.
 Quite simply, they have to dissociate themselves, or face eventual ruin.

 Of course, the landowners and managers of these wildlife reserves will consequently need to source alternative funding for their rapidly escalating anti-poaching and general conservation costs.
 Photographic tourism can provide some of the extra funding, but not all of it.
-Even if all parties agree to higher lodge and vehicle densities (with concomitant increased environmental pressure) and higher lodge prices, not all areas in the Greater Kruger have the same tourism potential – this is a simple fact based on location, carrying capacity and biodiversity.
+Even if all parties agree to higher lodge and vehicle densities (with concomitant increased environmental pressure) and higher lodge prices, not all areas in the Greater Kruger have the same tourism potential – this is a simple function of location, carrying capacity and biodiversity.
 Many of the most vocal social media activists have never been on safari in Africa, and are unlikely ever to.
-But hopefully they will donate to a fund to enable anti-poaching work in the Greater Kruger to continue.
+But hopefully they will donate to a fund to enable anti-poaching work in the Greater Kruger to continue once trophy hunting revenue dries up.

 I suspect that some landowners, especially the local communities, will seriously consider alternative land uses such as livestock and crops, once trophy hunting is off the table.
 There are few straight roads in Africa.